 The curing process after spray foam is applied inherently entails shrinkage and hardening.
 Not only can such shrinkage result in pulling back from stud bays and other connections – which often leads to gaps in the insulation layer – it can lead to cracking within the foam structure itself.
-Because foam’s performance is hypersensitive to slight variations as to how it’s manufactured, it is best controlled by factory application.
+Because foam’s performance is hypersensitive to slight manufacturing variations, it is best controlled by factory application.
 But too often spray foam is applied on the job site under poorly controlled conditions – something we’ll talk more about in a later post.

 “The first rule with spray foam is ‘hire the installer spraying the foam, not the foam manufacturer or the foam brand.’
 By this I mean, the installer’s brain is the most valuable asset in selecting who will do the job.
 All else is secondary.”

 Spray foam lifts shouldn’t be thicker than 2” each time and should be allowed to cool before another lift is applied – but sometimes, to achieve 6” thickness, operators apply two 3” lifts and in quick succession.
 This generates massive amounts of heat and increases the likelihood of cracks.
 Gregg has a great video investigating such a problem here:

 Spray foam is rigid and inflexible once it cures, and foam boards are rigid from the outset.
 So when these materials expand and contract because of temperature changes – and that’s when, not if – they can crack.
 In the case of boards, we’ve heard of those who have peeled back the exterior sheathing of their building to reveal that the tongue has completely separated from the groove in a foam board system, making the fiberglass insulation below visible.